Unlawfully Carrying a Weapon in Texas

 If you are considering carrying a handgun on or about your person in Texas, you should take the extra steps to obtain a Texas License to Carry to make sure you understand your rights and the limitations to those rights so that you do not inadvertently trigger criminal liability for carrying the handgun illegally.

-Our team at Soyars & Morgan Law helps those accused of various crimes by providing the best criminal defense in and around San Antonio, Texas.
+Our team at Soyars & Morgan Law helps those accused of various crimes like unlawfully carrying a weapon or even aggravated kidnapping in Texas by providing the best criminal defense in and around San Antonio, Texas.

 If you are facing an unlawful carrying a weapon charge, do not hesitate to call us and find out what we can do to help get the case dismissed or resolved in the best way possible for your situation.